Traditional Yoga from Himalayan Ashrams - Ancient Wisdom, Sacred Mountains hero banner

 • Goal: physical fitness, stress relief

-Traditional Yoga (Complete System)
+Traditional Yoga from Himalayan Ashrams (Complete System)

-• Asana is one part of eight-limbed path
+• Asana is one part of eight-limbed path from ancient scriptures

-• Emphasis on alignment, awareness, breath integration
+• Emphasis on alignment, awareness, breath integration as taught in ashrams

-• Simple environment supports internal focus
+• Simple environment supports internal focus, as in Himalayan retreats

-• Pranayama integral part of every practice
+• Pranayama integral part of every practice - essential for purification

 • Meditation woven throughout and taught separately

-• Philosophy discussed: Yoga Sutras, Bhagavad Gita
+• Philosophy discussed: Yoga Sutras, Bhagavad Gita, Hatha Yoga Pradipika

-• Instructors trained extensively in lineage
+• Instructors trained extensively in Himalayan ashrams

-• Goal: self-realization, consciousness development
+• Goal: self-realization, consciousness development, liberation

 What We Teach